jankova/Time-Series-ARIMA-vs-LSTM/README.md

 # Comparison of ARIMA and LSTM for time series forecasting

-We compare the performance of traditional ARIMA models and Recurrent Neural Networks (LSTMs) for time series forecasting.
+The goal is to compare performance of traditional ARIMA models and Recurrent Neural Networks (LSTMs) for time series forecasting.

-There are numerous ways of formulating a time series forecasting problem depending on the business scenario.

-We simulate a scenario where a time series model is trained and deployed, and we monitor its test performance over time.
-The model is not retrained during this testing phase.
-We produce a one-step forecast at each time step t and we observe a new data point that is added to the training dataset to compute the next step forecast.

-This monitoring strategy produce a sequence of one-step forecasts, which can be compared against the true test observations.

-As a measure of performance of the models, we use **MAPE** (mean absolute percentage error).
+This comparison is not straightforward due to the different nature of the methods and different possible formulations of the time series forecasting problem.
+We look at several of the most commonly used formulations.

-We perform the analysis on two datasets:
+We perform the comparison on two datasets:

 1. **Electricity consumption** (trend and seasonality)